Could a slain British scientist’s selfless final act help catch his killer?

 ‘It doesn’t seem sane in any way’

-Ms Easingfield remembers feeling apprehensive about her brother’s move to the US.
+Ms Easingwood remembers feeling apprehensive about her brother’s move to the US.
 She told The Independent she found the gun culture “terrifying”, and completely alien to their idyllic English childhood.

 When she travelled to the US after her brother was shot, she said she immediately felt unsafe, and has no plans to return.